bugzmanov/rediscache/README.md

 ## Cache design

-Guava caching library provide support for main requirements:
+Guava caching library provides support for main requirements:
-- eviction after ttl
+- eviction after TTL
-- LRU eviction after hitting predefined capacity limit
+- LRU eviction after hitting a predefined capacity limit

-Webcache is not caching nil results from redis, as those requests are inexpensive.
+Webcache is not caching nil results from Redis, as those requests are inexpensive.

 Guava doesn't support weight and size limits simultaneously.
-In order to avoid running out of memory situation, cache is configures to wrap values in soft-references (https://en.wikipedia.org/wiki/Soft_reference).
+To avoid running out of memory situation, the cache is configured to wrap values in soft-references (https://en.wikipedia.org/wiki/Soft_reference).

-This provide approach provide more stable behaviour in case of memory overcommitment in expense of less predictable latency.
+This provides more stable behavior in case of memory overcommitment at the expense of less predictable latency.

 Downsides of soft-references:
-* Stop-the-world GC pause become noticeably longer
+* stop-the-world GC pause become noticeably longer
 * Have to keep track of object size - because they might disappear from the cache (https://github.com/bugzmanov/rediscache/blob/master/src/main/scala/com/bugzmanov/cache/Cache.scala#L20)